ShenyiQinxin/spring-note/JavaProgramming.md

 	}
 }
 ```
-## 24Reverse And Add A Number Until You Get A Palindrome
+## 28 Reverse And Add A Number Until You Get A Palindrome
 >7325
 >7325 (Input Number) + 5237 (Reverse Of Input Number) = 12562
 >12562 + 26521 = 39083